atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 **Why I am writing this**
 -
-during the months in which i tried to kill myself,
+during the months in which i tried to kill myself, i found solace in two pieces of media: susanna kaysen's *girl interrupted* and jeffrey eugenides' *the virgin suicides*.

 **Why I tried to kill myself***
 -